Paki64/MIDINPUT/README.md

-# MIDINPU: A USB-Midi signal to Nintendo Switch HID adapter
+# MIDINPUT: A USB-Midi signal to Nintendo Switch HID adapter
 An adapter from USB-MIDI signal to HID Input for Nintendo Switch: using two boards: an STM32F3DISCOVERY and an STM32F4DISCOVERY.
 Little university project.

 ## Disclaimer